Green hyperbolic complexes on Lorentzian manifolds: Green's witnesses

 in $\Ch_\bbK$, which we denote with abuse of notation by the same symbol $\Lambda$.
 Recalling also that $\cc$ is a filtered category, it follows that the natural quasi-isomorphism \eqref{eqn:hocolim-colim} comparing homotopy and ordinary colimits forms the commutative diagram

 in $\Ch_\bbK$.
 The latter makes precise the previous claim that the retarded-minus-advanced cochain map descends to ordinary colimits. \end{rem}

 \begin{rem} In the presence of a Green's witness $W$ for $(F,Q)$, the statement and proof of Theorem \ref{th:ret-minus-adv-qiso} can be simplified by passing from homotopy to ordinary colimits.
-Indeed, using the commutative diagram \eqref{eqn:ret-minus-adv-witness} and $2$-out-of-$3$ for weak equivalences, one finds that $\Lambda_{\hh}$ is a quasi-isomorphism if and only if $\Lambda$ is one.
-For the latter one finds simpler (compared to Section \ref{subsec:ret-adv-map}) explicit expressions of a quasi-inverse
+Indeed, using the commutative diagram \eqref{eqn:ret-minus-adv-witness}, one finds that $\Lambda_{\hh}$ is a quasi-isomorphism if and only if $\Lambda$ is one.
+(Recall that, if two out of the three cochain maps $f,g,gf$ are quasi-isomorphisms, then all three are such.
+This is readily seen by passing to cohomology and observing that if two out of the three graded linear maps $H(f),H(g),H(gf)=H(g)H(f)$ are isomorphisms, then all three are such.)
+For $\Lambda$ one finds simpler (compared to Section \ref{subsec:ret-adv-map}) explicit expressions of a quasi-inverse

 in $\Ch_\bbK$ for $\Lambda$, of a homotopy

 witnessing $\Theta \circ \Lambda \sim \id$ and of a homotopy

 witnessing $\Lambda \circ \Theta \sim \id$.
 (The seeming sign discrepancy between \eqref{eqn:Xi-witness} and \eqref{eqn:Xi} is explained by the fact that \eqref{eqn:Xi} involves pulling the shifts out of the internal hom, which contributes a sign $(-1)^n$ in degree $n$ and hence $-1$ in degree $-1$.)
 Let us stress that this simplified version of Theorem \ref{th:ret-minus-adv-qiso} is available for Examples \ref{ex:Lambdapm-deRham}, \ref{ex:Lambdapm-single-diff-op} and \ref{ex:Lambdapm-Maxwell-p-forms}. \end{rem}